talentsec/lev_doc/tutorial/README.md

 #### 2. Generate ssh key

-Input the command: `ls -la ~/.ssh` to detect whether there is an SSH key in the system, if not, follow the tutorial to generate a key pair:
+Input the command: `ls -la ~/.ssh` to detect whether there is a ssh key in the system, if not, follow the tutorial to generate a key pair:

 ```
 $ ssh-keygen -t ecdsa -C "youremail@example.com"